Sign in

 If you have agreed that a payment be made ‘up front’, before you have delivered your goods or service, statutory interest on that payment runs from when all the goods are delivered or the whole service is performed.

-How to claim interest
+How to claim interest on a debt

 As soon as payment is late, send your debtor a written notice that you are going to claim interest under the Late Payment of Commercial Debts (Interest) Act 1998.
 Include the same information you provide on your invoices – and specify the interest owed to date, and the ongoing daily rate, to concentrate their mind: